List of Perth Glory FC players (1–24 appearances)

-Perth Glory Football Club, an association football club based in East Perth, Perth, was founded in 1996.
+Perth Glory Football Club, an association football club based in Perth, was founded in 1996.
 They became the first and only Western Australian member admitted into the A-League Men in 2005, having spent their first eight seasons participating in the National Soccer League.
 The club's first team has competed in nationally and internationally organised competitions, and all players who have played between 1 and 24 such matches, either as a member of the starting eleven or as a substitute, are listed below.

 Each player's details include the duration of his Perth Glory career, his typical playing position while with the club, and the number of games played and goals scored in all senior competitive matches.

 Since Perth Glory's first competitive match, over 200 players have made a competitive first-team appearance for the club.
 Many of these players have spent only a short period of their career at Perth Glory before seeking opportunities in other teams; some players had their careers cut short by injury, while others left for other reasons.
 Storm Roux only played one match for Perth Glory but has gone on to have a successful career at Central Coast Mariners and Melbourne Victory; he has also won 10 caps for the New Zealand national team.